caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **&lt;upstreams...&gt;** is a list of upstreams (backends) to which to proxy.
 - **to** is an alternate way to specify the list of upstreams, one (or more) per line.

-Upstream addresses can take the form of a conventional [Caddy network address](/docs/conventions#network-addresses) or a URL that contains only scheme and host/port.
+Upstream addresses can take the form of a conventional [Caddy network address](/docs/conventions#network-addresses) or a URL that contains only scheme and host/port, with a special exception that the scheme may be prefixed by `srv+` to enable SRV DNS record lookups for load balancing.
 Valid examples:

 - `localhost:4000`
 - `127.0.0.1:4000`